Ladies' Mile Historic District: History

 Before becoming a shopping district, this area was residential and included rows of identical brownstone townhouses.
 These townhouses were replaced in the 1860s by department stores.
 The architectural style of this district shifted to Beaux-Arts, Neo-Renaissance, Romanesque Revival, and Queen Anne.
 Many of the new buildings used cast iron because it was cheap and could be made into any shape for extravagant decorations.
 The first to make this move was Arnold Constable in 1868, though others were quick to follow.
 The area first came to prominence in 1860, when the Prince of Wales stayed at the Fifth Avenue Hotel, located on the corner of Fifth Avenue and 23rd Street, signalling to New York's high society that the neighborhood was acceptable to royalty.
 Between the Civil War and World War I, the district was the location of some of New York's most famous department stores and upscale retailers, including B. Altman, Best & Co., Arnold Constable, Bergdorf Goodman, Gorham Silver, Thurn, W. & J. Sloane, Lord & Taylor, and Tiffany & Co.
 The Ladies' Mile also boasted upscale restaurants, booksellers and publishers, and offices and showrooms for piano manufacturers, such as in the Sohmer Piano Building.
 Performance venues in the district included the Academy of Music and Steinway Hall; the first location of the Metropolitan Museum of Art was there as well.

 All of these attractions brought the rich and celebrities to the area, especially since the safety of the district allowed women to shop without male companions to accompany them.
-Ethel Barrymore, Isabella Stewart Gardner, Lilly Langtry and Lillian Russell were among those who might be found in the opulent shopping district at its zenith.
+Ethel Barrymore, Isabella Stewart Gardner, Lillie Langtry and Lillian Russell were among those who might be found in the opulent shopping district at its zenith.
 The Ladies' Mile was termed so because women were the target consumers and its popularity made it a safe space for women to wander about without men.
 The construction of the elevated train known as the El on Sixth Avenue in 1878 made the Ladies' Mile more accessible to lower class consumers.
 Extravagant shoppers would continue to arrive in carriages.
 Residents of the area included Horace Greeley, Washington Irving, Samuel F. B. Morse, Emily Post, Edith Wharton and various members of the Roosevelt family.